Insurance for High-Risk Drivers

 The disadvantage to assigned risk plans is that insurers still suffer underwriting losses because even the higher premiums do not cover the losses associated with high-risk drivers.
 Hence, insurance companies must offset those losses by charging higher premiums to safer drivers than would otherwise be required.
 Also, high premiums cause many high-risk drivers to go without insurance, thereby potentially becoming a financial calamity to victims of their accidents.

-Although all auto insurance companies operating within the state must participate in the assigned risk plan, each insurer issues the policy, performs all of the services required in implementing the policy and pays the claims.
+Although all auto insurance companies operating within the state must participate in the assigned risk plan, each insurer issues the policy, performs all the services required in implementing the policy and pays the claims.

-Some states have set up a joint underwriting association (JUA), which is similar to the assigned risk plan, but the premiums paid by high-risk drivers goes into a common pool and each company must pay its pro rata share of losses and expenses of the pool.
+Some states have set up a joint underwriting association (JUA), which follows the assigned risk plan, but the premiums paid by high-risk drivers goes into a common pool and each company must pay its pro rata share of losses and expenses of the pool.
 However, only a certain number of the largest insurance companies are selected to service the accounts and to pay the claims, but all insurers share in the underwriting losses.

-Some states use a reinsurance facility, which is similar to a JUA in that a reinsurance pool is established that receives contributions from all of the insurance companies operating within the state.
+Some states use a reinsurance facility, which is like a JUA in that a reinsurance pool is established that receives contributions from all the insurance companies operating within the state.
 All the insurance companies operating within the state must accept all drivers, regardless of their driving record.
 However, the insurance company decides whether to place it in the reinsurance pool or accept the driver as a regular customer.
 Even if the driver is placed in a reinsurance pool, the insurance company that issued the policy also services the policy.

 Specialty auto insurers are insurance companies that specialize in insuring high-risk drivers by charging high premiums for the minimum coverage required by the state.
 The premiums charged are contingent on the individual's driving record, including the number of accidents and moving traffic violations, usually over the past 3 years.